Seminole Nation Indian Princess Event Rules

 - Campsite Cooking

-- All Propane tanks must be kept upright during use, this can be done by utilizing a stand designed for the use or some type of container that will not tip easily and hold the tank upright.
+- All propane tanks must be kept upright during use, this can be done by utilizing a stand designed for the use or some type of container that will not tip easily and hold the tank upright.
 Grocery store milk crates are a good example.
 Many fires are caused by tipping propane tanks according to fire officials.

 - All children should be kept away from cooking areas.
 Many tribes use caution tape to roap off their kitchens.

 - An up to date fire extinguisher should be readily available within ten feet of cooking area.
 A water hose in not acceptable for this purpose, grease fires cannot be extinguished by water.

 - Cooking area should never be unattended during use of any portable cooking appliances.